babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 2. **Application configuration**

 	Application configuration, as name implies, exists to specify application specific configuraitons, i.e. if a feature should be enabled or completely disabled for a specific app or if it should use a different content.
 To define a new application configuration you should add a new property to the `AppConfigurationProtocol` in `AppConfiguration.swift`.
-If the flag is related to a specific feature then it might be better to define it in the dedicated configuration struct/protocol, i.e. if the flog is related to `Appointments` we have `AppointmentsContentProtocol` for this purpose.
+If the flag is related to a specific feature then it might be better to define it in the dedicated configuration struct/protocol, i.e. if the flag is related to `Appointments` we have `AppointmentsContentProtocol` for this purpose.

-	A difference with other Feature Switches is that Application Configuration is used when we know that the configuration is specific to specific app (not the locale, not the user's region or their consumer network) and other apps should have the same feature configured differently.
+	A difference with other Feature Switches is that Application Configuration is used when we know that the configuration is specific to a specific _app_ (not the locale, not the user's region or their consumer network) and other apps should have the same feature configured differently.
 Other Feature Switches are not target specific.

 	It's however possible to have Application Configuration switch to be "driven" by a Local Feature switch or even Remote Feature Switch.
 This way we can both have a flexibility of these feature switches (that we can change their values remotely or from the Settings app) but we at the same time can override this configuration for other targets and we don't have to change the way how we access the flag in the code when for example we change from a local to remote feature switch.